Getting Started

 Add the sitemap generation integration of the plugin in your

-Add the Site Graph content schema to your pages to enable type checking on the page’s frontmatter, you will need to define the
+Add the Site Graph content schema to your pages to enable type checking on the frontmatter of your pages, you will need to define the

 Add the default style variables for this package into your CSS file (e.g.